ware2go/json-api/_format/1.0/index.md

 The top-level [links object][links] **MAY** contain the following members:

+* I've never enjoyed the complex relationship links that json spec provides.
+There are very few occurences of people implementing complex relationships
 * `urlName`: a [related resource link] when the primary data represents a resource relationship.
   - We found the simplication of specific or explicit naming made it easier for the client to determine which URL to grab.